khushboo-jayswal/Prediction-using-Supervised-Learning/README.md

-# Prediction using Supervised Learning
+# Prediction using Supervised ML